 How to make it grow: Hoya likes bright indirect light, not direct sunlight.
 Deeply water and then allow to dry as as you would a succulent.
 A native of Australia it prefers high humidity so mist occasionally.

-PLANTS that like HIGH LIGHT
+PLANTS that like BRIGHT LIGHT levels

 Autograph Plant – Clusea Rosea